jumpnow/jumpnowtek-site/_posts/2016-02-22-RPi-Serial-Console.md

 For the [RPi3 Model B][rpi3-b] **UART0** is normally used for the onboard *BlueTooth* radio.

-If you would rather use the **UART0** pins on the header for a serial console, you can to disable the *BlueTooth* usage using a provided overlay.
+If you would rather use the **UART0** pins on the header for a serial console, you can disable the *BlueTooth* usage with a device tree overlay.

 Append this to your `config.txt`